GrantWils23/Portfolio-Project-2---JavaScript-Essentials/README.md

 [Back to Top](<#contents>)

 ## Color Scheme
-<p>The colour scheme choice was down to a combination of association of what colors work well to draw the users attention.
-The colors settled upon where black on the fonts and then in variations of green that blend in with vivid appeal.
-The styles and placing of the colours are important to the user experience.
-Using radiants centered to the center really pulls your eyes to the center of the game area. whilst in the background you have a subtle and very calming blend of colors from white to green.
-This really helps the reader read the title of the page and the help button underneath.</p>
+<p>The color scheme choice was down to a combination of associations of what colors work well to draw the user's attention.
+The colors settled upon were black on the fonts and then in variations of green that blend in with vivid appeal.
+The styles and placing of the colors are important to the user experience.
+Using radiants centered to the center pulls your eyes to the center of the game area. whilst in the background, you have a subtle and very calming blend of colors from white to green.
+This helps the reader read the title of the page and the help button underneath.</p>

 [Back to Top](<#contents>)